Last time on Supervised Learning’s Got Talent, we were introduced to the talented decision maker of the show, Logistic Regression.

 Today, we’re going to branch out and meet our next Supervised Learning contestant.
-This contestant, like Logistic Regression, is also skilled at making decisions, but the difference?
+This contestant, like Logistic Regression, is also skilled at making decisions, but the difference is?

 They are a lot more detective-like in their process.